Judge sets $1 million bail for singer R. Kelly on sexual assault charges

 CHICAGO (Reuters) - Grammy-winning R&B singer R. Kelly, who for years has faced allegations that he abused women and underage girls, appeared in court in Chicago on Saturday to face charges that he sexually assaulted four people, including three teenagers.

-Cook County Judge John Lyke set bail at $1 million for Kelly after calling the allegations “disturbing” during a hearing on Saturday afternoon where Kelly appeared in a black hooded sweatshirt and listened, head down, as prosecutors outlined the case against him.
+Cook County Judge John Lyke set bail at $1 million for Kelly after calling the allegations “disturbing” during a hearing where Kelly appeared in a black hooded sweatshirt and listened, head down, as prosecutors outlined the case against him.

 The 52-year-old, whose real name is Robert Kelly, was charged with a 10-count indictment on Friday, nearly two months after the Lifetime television network aired a six-hour documentary series “Surviving R. Kelly” in which multiple women accused him of sexual misconduct and abuse.